Nea is a multidisciplinary artist with an extrasensory perception.

 when they were true pioneers of artistic individuality and brave enough to share

-their bold
+their revolutionary

 art with the